PrefectHQ/prefect/docs/faq.md

 ### How do I tell enforce ordering between tasks that don't share data?

-To create a dependency between two tasks that do not exchange data but one needs to wait for the other to finish, use the special [`wait_for` keyword argument][prefect.tasks.task.__call__]:
+To create a dependency between two tasks that do not exchange data but one needs to wait for the other to finish, use the special [`wait_for` keyword argument][prefect.tasks.Task.__call__]:

 ```python
 @task